This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Growing cucamelons – when to harvest?

-Cucamelons are open-pollinated and produce both male and female flowers on the same plant, so you can save the seed from any ripe fruits that fall to the ground.
+Cucamelons are open-pollinated and produce both male flowers and female flowers on the same plant, so you can save the seed from any ripe fruits that fall to the ground.
 Warm-climate gardeners will find that a few cucamelons left behind will self-seed quite easily.

 Growing cucamelons – start to finish!

 Growing cucamelons is easy!
 Start the seeds indoors 6 weeks before your last spring frost.
 Sow the seed in 4-inch pots to give the plants a chance to develop a substantial root system before planting out and to minimize transplant shock.
 Once the risk of frost has passed, harden off the young plants and move them to the garden.
+The soil temperature should be at least 65 degrees F (18 degrees C) before you transplant them outdoors.

 Heat, sun, and rich soil are the keys to growing success with these plants, so pick a site with full sun and amend the soil with aged manure or compost.